henrythemes/jekyll-bootstrap-theme/introngs1505/labs/filetypes.md

 ```

 This will create an index named **ad2.sorted.bam.bai** .
-It's nicer to have the .bam and .bai named to samt "prefix", so rename the .bai file to not have the .bam in its name.
+It's nicer to have the .bam and .bai named to the same "prefix", so rename the .bai file to not have the .bam in its name.

 ```bash
 $ mv 3_sorted/ad2.sorted.bam.bai 3_sorted/ad2.sorted.bai